-If you have been injured because of unsafe premises, you should contact our team to discuss the details of your case.
+If you have been injured because of unsafe premises, contact our team of slip and fall lawyers to discuss the details of your case.
 We look forward to explaining more about Occupiers Liability law and reviewing the insurance coverage in place at the home or business through which your claim will be pursued.

 What Kinds of Benefits are Available to Slip and Fall Victims?